ur-whitelab/hoomd-tf/sphinx-docs/source/building_a_model.rst

 Your models are `Keras Models <https://keras.io/api/models/model/>`_ so that all the usual process of building layers, saving, and computing metrics apply.
-For example, here is two hidden layer neural network force-field that uses the 8 nearest neighbors to compute forces.
+For example, here is a two hidden layer neural network force-field that uses the 8 nearest neighbors to compute forces.

 .. code:: python